 Whether you have competition or not, you also need to perform assessments to be sure that your niche market is actually going to buy your product.
 This can be done in a variety of ways such as creating product prototypes and having groups of consumers use them and offer feedback.

-Advantages for Businesses
+Advantages and Disadvantages of Niche Marketing for Businesses

 There are many reasons why companies use niche marketing.
 As explained above, one of the clear advantages is that you are marketing to your ideal consumer.
 You are targeting the people you have determined are the ones most likely to actually buy your product.